RobinHerbots/Inputmask/README.md

 ### Preprocessing mask

 You can define the mask as a function which can allow to preprocess the resulting mask.
-Example sorting for multiple masks or retrieving mask definitions from dynamically through ajax.
+Example sorting for multiple masks or retrieving mask definitions dynamically through ajax.
 The preprocessing fn should return a valid mask definition.

 ```javascript